What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 Types of Dental Anaesthesia

-Types of anaesthesia used in dentistry include local anaesthesia, General anaesthesia and Sedation.
+Depending on the procedure, types of anaesthesia used in dentistry include local anaesthesia, general anaesthesia and sedation.
 Local anaesthesia is used when the patient is awake and responsive but feels no pain in the specific area being treated.

 Nitrous oxide reduces pain and has an anti-anxiety and sedative effect.
 Twilight sleep involves strong painkillers and sedatives administered either in pill form or intravenously, usually through a vein in the arm.